 A letter of demand is a letter to the other party asking them to pay you the cost of repairing the damage to your vehicle, as well as any other losses that resulted from the accident.
 The letter should tell the other person how much you are claiming, and when you would like the money to be paid to you.

 For more information and instructions on how to write a letter of demand, see Letter of demand.

 Rob parked his car at a shopping centre.
 After checking his mirrors, Rob slowly reversed out of a parking spot at the shops when he suddenly felt a bump.
 Rob had run into a car that was behind him.
 Rob does not have comprehensive car insurance.
 Rob tried to resolve the dispute with Mick and sent him a letter of demand to pay for the cost of repairs to his car.

-If you cannot resolve your dispute and you decide you want to start a court case to recover the cost of repairing your vehicle, you must commence legal proceedings within six years of the date of the accident.
+If you can't resolve your dispute and you decide you want to start a Court case to recover the cost of repairing your vehicle, you must commence legal proceedings within six years of the date of the accident.